-Plan administrators of "top hat" plans can use this web page to electronically file the statement described in section 2520.104-23 of the Department of Labor's regulations.
+Plan administrators of "top hat" plans must use this web page to electronically file the statement described in section 2520.104-23 of the Department of Labor's regulations.
 Top hat plans are unfunded or insured pension plans for a select group of management or highly compensated employees.
-The Department recently published a proposed regulation that would make it mandatory to electronically file the statement.
-In the interim, plan administrators of top hat plans are encouraged to file plan statements using this electronic system.
-Plan administrators who use this electronic filing system will have satisfied the filing requirements under the current regulation.
+The Department published a final regulation that makes it mandatory to electronically file the statement.
 To go directly to the statement, click on the link "Proceed to File Your Top Hat Plan Statement" below.

 - In the Plan Information section, enter the number of plans for which you are filing statements and click submit.
 You will then see the appropriate number of boxes for you to enter each plan's information.

 - Attachments cannot be included with your filing.
 If you wish to add information, use the Additional Information box.
 For example, you may use the Additional Information box if you want to report on controlled group information.
 See Advisory Opinion 2008-08A.

 - Note that incomplete statements cannot be saved and completed later.

 - Once you have entered your information, review your filing by clicking the "Review" button at the bottom of the page.
 You may either return to the statement to make necessary corrections or submit the filing.
 Remember that once you submit your statement, you cannot access the statement to make changes.

 - Click the "Submit" button to complete your filing.
 After you submit your statement, you will receive a confirmation number and a downloadable PDF of your filing.
 Save or print the PDF for your records by clicking on the "Download filing PDF Format".
 The plan administrator will receive a confirmation email with this information.
 Please retain this information for your records.